 What attracted you to become a therapist?

-I originally trained in Counselling Psychology but ended up being a full-time classroom teacher.
-The opportunity arose for me to go back and retrain as a solution-focused therapist
+I originally trained in counselling psychology in the school context.
+I started my career as a school counsellor and ended up being a full-time classroom teacher.
+I was very lucky in that later in my career, the opportunity arose to go back to the books and retrain as a solution-focused psychotherapist.

 Where did you train?